-- The overall knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed during the duration of your course (GA). - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course(PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course.
+- The overall knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed during the duration of your course (GA). - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course.
 (KTS)

-Level 4 course learning outcomes: upon completion of level 4 you will be able to demonstrate:
+Level 4 course learning outcomes:

+Upon completion of level 4 you will be able to demonstrate:
-- L4.1 That you have successfully made the transition from the expectations of the study of English and/or Creative Writing at level 3 to the expectations of the subject at university; - L4.2 understanding of the characteristics of different literary forms and genres, and ability to utilise them in creative contexts; - L4.3 ability to relate your own creative work to the history and traditions of English Literature;

-- L4.4 competence in discussing literary works (including your own) in the context of theoretical debates: - L4.5 clear and confident communication of ideas in a variety of written and verbal forms and in appropriate registers; and - L4.6 developing research skills in an ability to locate, select and evaluate sources and to deploy basic bibliographic conventions particular to English.
+- L4.1 That you have successfully made the transition from the expectations of the study of English and/or Creative Writing at level 3 to the expectations of the subject at university, including employability (GA); - L4.2 understanding of the characteristics of different literary forms and genres, and ability to utilise them in creative contexts (KU); - L4.3 ability to relate your own creative work to the history and traditions of English Literature (PPP); - L4.4 competence in discussing literary works (including your own) in the context of theoretical debates (KTS); - L4.5 clear and confident communication of ideas in a variety of written and verbal forms and in appropriate registers (GA); and - L4.6 developing research skills in an ability to locate, select and evaluate sources and to deploy basic bibliographic conventions particular to English (KTS).

-Level 5 course learning outcomes: upon completion of level 5 you will be able to demonstrate:
+Level 5 course learning outcomes:

+Upon completion of level 5 you will be able to demonstrate:

-- L5.1 Increased resourcefulness in relation to your studies that is evident in study choices and selection of assessment; - L5.2 an ability to reflect critically on your own work and to use materials, concepts and techniques across modules in both creative and analytic fashion; - L5.3 a detailed and sophisticated knowledge of at least one of the principal generic forms and at least one of the major historical periods of literature; - L5.4 critical understanding of at least three specialised areas of literary study and practice; - L5.5 active engagement with your own learning through the tutorial system and Seminar series; and - L5.6 enhanced study skills, including written and oral expression, use of scholarly conventions and use of sources.
+- L5.1 Increased resourcefulness in relation to your studies and work-readiness that is evident in study choices and selection of assessment (GA); - L5.2 an ability to reflect critically on your own work and to use materials, concepts and techniques across modules in both creative and analytic fashion (KTS); - L5.3 a detailed and sophisticated knowledge of at least one of the principal generic forms and at least one of the major historical periods of literature (KU); - L5.4 critical understanding of at least three specialised areas of literary study and practice (KU); - L5.5 active engagement with your own learning through the tutorial system and seminar series (GA); - L5.6 enhanced study skills, including written and oral expression, use of scholarly conventions and use of sources (PPP);